A bad record deal can cause an artist untold issues.

 Last year, he released the aptly named song ‘Free Uzi’ via Soundcloud.

-A Tribe Called Quest and other rappers over the years have broken their silence about their record company’s shady activity; from bad music publishing deals to unfairly monetizing recording artists.
+A Tribe Called Quest and other rappers over the years have broken their silence about their record company’s shady activity; from a bad record deal to bad music publishing deals to unfairly monetizing recording artists.
 Nobody is immune from a bad record deal!

 But, many have moved on and are now reaping the financial rewards.